 Middle School (grades 5-10)

-Whether you´re entering the classroom to teach or learn, you should have a plan in hand.
-If you plan to teach, you´ll want to pursue a strong and varied academic program before college to prepare for your education studies.
-And if you want to teach at the high school level, you should take any courses that are available in the area you want to teach.
+Whether you´re entering the classroom to teach or learn, you´ll want to pursue a strong and varied academic program before college to prepare for your education studies.
+To teach at the high school level, you should take any courses that are available in the area you want to teach.
 Particularly helpful ways to prepare include:

 An education degree opens doors to a wide range of careers involving teaching, advising or administering in school, community and business settings.
 Typical careers include:

-All Oregon State teacher education programs include extensive field experience in public schools.
-In addition, they are accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC).
-Programs What we offer There are many paths to becoming a teacher, and Oregon State will help you find yours.
-We’ll work with you to find — or create — a teaching-oriented program in the area that best matches your interests.
+There are many paths to becoming an educator, and Oregon State will help you find yours.
+We’ll work with you to find — or create — a program in the area that best matches your interests.

 As a major research university, Oregon State is full of resources for ambitious or curious students.
 Many education students are involved in the University Honors College, International Degree, National Student Exchange and Study Abroad programs.
 And because so much of teaching is hands-on, you’ll also have opportunities to work with public school students through various volunteer programs, such as tutoring.